Colfax County War: War

+Military intervention

-Because of the presence of a large lawless element at Cimarron and the inability of local authorities to keep the peace, the attorney general of the New Mexico Territory, under directions from Governor Marsh Giddings, requested federal troops from Fort Union to help Sheriff Isaiah Rinehart restore order at Cimarron.
-No troops were sent at that time, but troubles continued at Cimarron that eventually required military intervention.
-The Maxwell Land Grant and Railway Company was also allied with the powerful Santa Fe Ring, a group of influential lawyers and politicians who controlled many Western states.
-The settlers did not like the incursion of the soldiers on to the land, and this caused a great deal of violence between the factions.
+Because of the presence of a large lawless element at Cimarron and the inability of local authorities to keep the peace, the attorney general of the New Mexico Territory, under directions from Governor Marsh Giddings, requested more federal troops from Fort Union to help Sheriff Isaiah Rinehart restore order at Cimarron.
+The settlers did not like the incursion of the soldiers onto the land, and this caused a great deal of violence between the factions.
 Buffalo soldiers of the 9th U.S. Cavalry were among the units sent, and on one occasion, some of them had a shootout with a group of Texas cowboys in the St. James Hotel.
-Three soldiers died during the shootout and a few months later one of the cowboys, Davy Crockett, who was involved, was killed by the local sheriffs.
+Three soldiers died during the shootout and a few months later one of the cowboys involved, Davy Crockett, was killed by the local sheriffs.
 Clay Allison himself shot and killed a black sergeant in a bar where he was drinking.